 For Educators in States Other than Massachusetts: Non-Licensure

 Paperwork and fees for admission are submitted to Graduate Admissions.
 There are specific requirements for admission to the M.Ed. and the Ed.S. in administration listed below.
 Once you have completed the admission cover sheet and submitted your fee, the other materials may be sent individually and will be added to your admissions file until it is complete.
-Faculty do not review the file until it is complete; review takes about two to three weeks if materials are received during the semester.
+The file is not reviewed until it is complete; review takes about one to two weeks if materials are received during the semester.

 - Cover sheet which is completed electronically on the admissions website or may be submitted in hard copy.

-- Admission statement in which the candidate clearly communicates a commitment to education as a student centered enterprise, demonstrates a record of strong instructional practice, exhibits and ability to lead professional learning, and details a strong rationale for entering a leadership program.
+- Admission statement in which the candidate clearly communicates a commitment to education as a student centered enterprise, demonstrates a record of strong professional practice, exhibits and an ability to lead professional learning, and details a strong rationale for entering a leadership program.

-- Minimum of five years PK-12 teaching experience PRIOR to admission
+- Minimum of five years PK-12 professional experience PRIOR to admission

-- Reference letter from candidate's principal attesting to the candidate's suitability for graduate study in administration.
+- Reference letter from candidate's principal or other chief administrator attesting to the candidate's suitability for graduate study in administration.